-Many, many years ago I decided to travel to America.
+Many years ago I decided to travel to America.
 It was to be a short visit; a fortnight at the most.
-Australia had always been at the top of my list of places to visit but opportunity landed me at DFW airport toting one tiny suitcase and a snazzy duffel.
+Australia had always been at the top of my list of places to visit but opportunity landed me at DFW airport toting one tiny suitcase and a snazzy duffel leaving my parents wondering what they were going to tell the neighbours about my sudden departure.
 A handsome Texan, complete with Hawaiian shirt, had fallen in love with me at Victoria station in London and sent me an invitation with a plane ticket, to visit his home in Dallas while he was between rock and roll tours.
-Nothing ventured nothing gained I thought as I made my way through customs and into his waiting arms.
+'Nothing ventured nothing gained,' I thought as I made my way through customs and into his waiting arms.

 Before my quick trip to America I lived in many different countries.
 I began life in Hostert, West Germany and then traveled with my parents as they diplomatically made their way throughout the Middle East.
 When I graduated from London University I moved from the hustle and bustle of England's capital to a small island off the coast of France.

 I became the mother of the year for allowing: snakes to co-habit with us and shed their skins in my bath-tub; raccoons to learn how to swim in our pool; baby squirrels to be bottle fed every three hours and abandoned opossums to cling upside down from my hands by their tails.

 First came gymnastics.
 With this intense sport I developed a resistance to crowded, chalk filled gyms, hard bleacher seats and the smell of sweaty gear.
 These skills stood me in good stead for the next activity, ballet.
 I soon discovered that a dancer's bag seriously challenges any other sports bag when it comes to odiferous stenches!
 As the children grew we transitioned to our final common activity, theatre.
 Grease paint and dust are the over-riding nasal ticklers here.
 We still volunteer, perform and work at the local community theatres in Garland and more recently, London.
-Directors and producers quip that all it takes is one phone call to the McNeny household to staff their shows.